BenjaTK/Gaea/docs/tutorials/getting_started.md

 Every generator has its own `GeneratorSettings` resource, which is where all the **parameters** for the generation will be stored in.
 This allows for having different generations without having to even change scenes, just replacing the `settings` resource will do!

 ### Setting up the generation
-Add a new `TileInfo` resource to the settings' `tile` property.
+Add a new `TilemapTileInfo` resource to the settings' `tile` property.
 This will tell the generator which tile to place by default.\
-Set its type to `Terrain` and the `terrain` property to `3`.
+Set its type to `Terrain` and the `terrain` property to `3`, if you're using the tutorial scene.
+If you aren't, set it to the tile in the Tileset you want the generator to place.

 Now, press **Generate**!\
 See what happened?
 The floor of the dungeon was generated!
 It should look something like this:\